-Selling, general and administrative expenses increased by \$3.5 million, or 126.2%, during the three months ended June 30, 2024 as compared to the three months ended June 30, 2023, primarily due to increased professional services, insurance and facilities expenditures, as well as personnel-related expenses.
-Professional services expenses increased by \$0.5 million primarily due to the increased legal, audit, accounting and other administrative expenses incurred to operate as a public company.
-Insurance expenses increased by \$0.3 million mainly due to higher public company director and officer ("D&O") insurance premium.
+Selling, general and administrative expenses increased by \$0.3 million, or 6.6%, during the three months ended September 30, 2024 as compared to the three months ended September 30, 2023, primarily due to increased professional services, insurance and facilities expenditures, as well as personnel-related expenses, partially offset by the absence of debt issuance costs in the current period.
+Professional services expenses increased by \$0.7 million primarily due to the increased legal, investor relations and other administrative expenses incurred to operate as a public company.
+Insurance expenses increased by \$0.3 million mainly due to a higher public company director and officer ("D&O") insurance premium.
 Allocated facilities expenses increased by \$0.2 million as our new office and laboratory space lease in Burlington, Massachusetts, commenced on November 1, 2023.
 Personnel-related expenses, including salaries, bonuses and other compensatory benefits, increased by \$0.6 million as a result of the expansion of our workforce.
-In addition, stock-based compensation increased by \$1.8 million primarily due to new options and RSUs issued.
+In addition, stock-based compensation increased by \$0.4 million primarily due to new options and RSUs issued.
+These increases were partially offset by \$1.9 million in debt issuance costs associated with the re-issuance of the 2022 Convertible Notes and issuance of the 2023 Notes that occurred in the third quarter of 2023 while there were no debt issuance costs during the three months ended September 30, 2024.